 Some pictures from this trip

-Another spectacular extension will be a trip to Siachen base Camp from Diskit.
+Another spectacular extension to 7 days Ladakh Trip Itinerary is a trip to Siachen base Camp from Diskit.
 The Army is not allowing this now as they are on high alert.
 Here is our detailed drive to Siachen Base camp

 Siachen Base Camp – A Spectacular drive to salute snow warriors! http://traveltwosome.com/ladakh-diaries-siachen-base-camp/